Anas-Abou-Ali/Je_Offre/README.md

 Now you can access the application using
 ### localhost:8087/[war_file_name]/.

+# Run an already built image (pull from Docker Hub)
+pull image from Docker Hub registry:
+* ` $ sudo docker pull kingridda/joffrejee`
+run the the docker image:
+* `$ sudo docker run -ti -p 8087:8080 --name <name_to_the_Container> kingridda/joffrejee`
+Now you can access the application on:
+### localhost:8087/Offre-1.0-SNAPSHOT/

 ---
 # Source code
 To build this project you can download the source code up in the repo using the command: